SteveJustin1963/tec-robot-tetrahedron/README.md

 This pseudocode is a simplified representation and does not include specific details of the learning algorithms or the exact coordination strategies used in the research described in the original text.
 It serves as a high-level overview of the process and concepts involved in the system's learning and optimization.

+## adapt code-1 to a humanoid robot made of tetrahedrons

+`code-2`

+This modified pseudocode uses tetrahedral units as the building blocks for the humanoid robot and adapts the learning, coordination, and friction-handling processes accordingly.
+Please note that the specific mechanics of how tetrahedral units move and interact may require further development and consideration in a real-world implementation.